avine/formation-angular-base/doc/workbook/public/01_getting_started.md

 ## Lab 1: Getting started 6/6
 ### NPM packages

-Install your app dependencies with NPM, by running the following command:
+Install your app dependencies with NPM by running the following command:

 ```bash
 npm i # or: npm install